Arizona Gang Busters

 Arizona Gang Busters is a 1940 American Western film directed by Sam Newfield and written by William Lively.
 The film stars Tim McCoy, Pauline Haddon, Lou Fulton, Forrest Taylor, Julian Rivero and Arno Frey.
 The film was released on September 16, 1940, by Producers Releasing Corporation.

-Premise
+Plot

 A ring of saboteurs headed by Carl Schmidt is building an arsenal along the US-Mexican border.
 The US and Mexico send a team of agents to investigate, but when they arrive at the site of an arranged meeting, they discover the men they were to meet have been murdered—and they are arrested for the killings.